osmandin/att/README.md

 # first time only:
 docker pull maven:3.5.3-jdk-8-alpine

-# from the folder, build the docker image (it will take a while the first time:
+# from the folder, build the docker image (it will take a while the first time):

 docker build -t att:1.0 .